- Is CBD oil good for your skin?

 Can You Absorb CBD Oil Through Your Skin?

-To be able to have influence over your system, CBD needs to be absorbed into your bloodstream and it is then transported throughout your body to interact with your cannabinoid receptors.
+To influence your system, CBD needs to be absorbed into your bloodstream and it is then transported throughout your body to interact with your cannabinoid receptors.

 The one that works best for you may differ depending on your circumstances.
 But today I want to talk about one of these methods: the topical method of application.

-Skincare products that contain CBD are designed to be applied directly onto the skin in the form of cleansers, toners, and moisturizers.
+Skincare products that contain CBD (see below) are designed to be applied directly onto the skin in the form of cleansers, toners, and moisturizers.

 CBD is absorbed through the skin so that it can interact with cells that are near the surface which means that CBD cannot enter your bloodstream through the topical method of application.